-The attached Rules of Conduct are for all ITT Worldcom employees.
-I ask that you read and understand them.
-They provide for the safety, security and welfare of all employees, as well as for the Company.
+The attached Rules of Conduct are for all ITT Worldcom

+for the safety, security and welfare of all employees, as well as for the Company.
 The discipline and decorum that they lend to us is of benefit to all.

-T. R. McNitt
+I. R. McNitt